mintsoft/AACS/doc/rPI4.md

 ```
 18. A while later... we should be able to run: `./AAserver/AAserver` and get the output.
 The device that the rPI4 is connected to should see a portable media player and a "cd drive" attach.

+Things to note, between testing runs of AAServer, it is safest to reboot the pi.
+The gadget mode changes are not neccessarily cleaned up and can result in errors such as: `usbg_create_gadget_vid_pid()  duplicate gadget name` appearing.
+From a fresh boot, this has worked every time for me.